 Fuel supply availability could be impacted as a result of limitations in refining capacity, disruptions to the supply chain, rising global demand and international political and economic factors.
 A significant reduction in fuel availability could impact the Company's ability to provide transportation services at current levels, increase fuel costs and impact the economy.
 Each of these factors could have an adverse effect on the Company's operating results, financial condition or liquidity.
 If the price of fuel increases substantially, the Company expects to be able to offset a significant portion of these higher fuel costs through its fuel surcharge program.
-However, to the extent that the Company is unable to maintain, expand and ultimately collect under its existing fuel surcharge program, increases in fuel prices could have an adverse effect on the Company's operating results, financial equipment and material, prospective new suppliers are subject to high barriers of entry.
-If railroad equipment and material suppliers discontinue operations, the Company's operations.
+However, to the extent that the Company is unable to maintain, expand and ultimately collect under its existing fuel surcharge program, increases in fuel prices could have an adverse effect on the Company's operating results, financial condition or liquidity.
+Due to the capital intensive nature and sophistication of certain railroad equipment and material, prospective new suppliers are subject to high barriers of entry.
+If railroad equipment and material suppliers discontinue operations, the Company could experience significant cost increases, as well as limited supply of railroad equipment and material necessary for the Company's operations.